 Part 11 — Savings and transitional provisions

+Note for this regulation:

-Note — The provisions of this part are authorised by the Consumer Credit (Queensland) Act 1994, section 11.
+The provisions of this part are authorised by the Consumer Credit (Queensland) Act 1994, section 11.
 Other savings and transitional provisions applicable in particular jurisdictions are contained in the legislation of participating States and Territories that adopt the Code.

 Division 1 — General